The CADE ATP System Competition

 every system uses all of the time limit for each problem.

 Since some solution attempts succeed before the time limit is reached, more

 problems can be used.

-The numbers of problems used in each non-LTB division and problem category are
+The number of problems used in each division and problem category is (roughly)

-(roughly) proportional to the numbers of eligible problems, after taking
+proportional to the numbers of eligible problems, after taking into account

 In order to ensure that no system receives an advantage or disadvantage